 New York has no DPC laws at present and none appear to be in the planning stages at this time.
 Multiple DPC practices are operating within the state, but these practices do have to overcome more legal hurdles than the average DPC practice.
 These include a broad definition of insurance, a broad definition of health maintenance organizations, restrictions on in-office dispensing, the inability to offer pass through discount laboratory pricing, and the inability to offer pass through pathology pricing.
 Fortunately there are a few DPC practices that have already fought some of these battles.
 The oldest DPC group in New York is referenced below, and more can be found in our DPC mapper.
+When debating entity formation please be aware that New York State currently has a 17 week wait period for formation of PLLC, which resets if they request additional information.

 1) Insurance Definition (design your practice to avoid this category) N.Y.
 Ins.
 Law § 1101(a) (McKinney Supp.
 2003) There are many steps physicians can take to lower the risk of their DPC patient agreements.
 These techniques have been covered in manuscripts from Dr. Eskew pending publication with the Journal of Legal Medicine.
 In New York the language below makes it even clearer that physicians should focus more on the true value of DPC - ongoing primary care services (not merely urgent care avoidance).